Antisocial behaviour can take many forms and includes things like:

 Sheffield City Council.
 Reporting and information.

-A Community Trigger allows someone to request a review of their antisocial behaviour case, to ensure that a group of agencies have provided an appropriate response to the reports.
-The Community Trigger is designed to ensure that agencies work together to investigate how your case was dealt with.
+An Anti-Social Behaviour Case Review, sometimes known as a Community Trigger, allows someone to request a review of their antisocial behaviour case, to ensure that a group of agencies have provided an appropriate response to the reports.
+The review is designed to ensure that agencies work together to investigate how your case was dealt with.
 They do this by talking about the problem, sharing information where required and acting together to reach a satisfactory conclusion.

-Click here for information from South Yorkshire Police about anti social behaviour and community triggers.
+Click here for information from South Yorkshire Police about Anti Social Behaviour and ASB Case Reviews/Community Triggers.

-Click here for information from Humberside Police about anti social beahviour and community triggers.
+Click here for information from Humberside Police about Anti Social Behaviour and ASB Case Reviews/Community Triggers.

 ASB Help.
 A website offering information on all types of anti social behavour.